Seiji Uebayashi: Professional career

+Fukuoka SoftBank Hawks

 On October 24, 2013, Uebayashi was drafted by the Fukuoka SoftBank Hawks in the 2013 Nippon Professional Baseball draft.

 2014–2015 season

 In 2014 season, Uebayashi played in informal matches against Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's minor leagues.

 On May 21, 2015, Uebayashi debuted in the Pacific League against the Orix Buffaloes.
 And on August 25, he recorded his first hit and home run with a Grand slam against the Chiba Lotte Marines.
 Uebayashi played in the 2015 Pacific League Climax Series and the 2015 Japan Series in the postseason.
 On November 25, he was honored for the Western League Batting Leader Award, the Western League Most Stolen base Leader Award, the Western League Outstanding Player Award, the Western League Outstanding Performance Award, the Western League Rookie of the Year Award, and the Western League Expectation Award at the NPB AWARDS 2015.
 In 2015 season, Uebayashi played 15 games in the Pacific League.